DavidOrchard/todo-jersey/README.md

 - sometimes messages return an "status":"ok", but the getSucceeded() call checks for status AND an "acknowledged":"true".
 This always generates a Java NPE
 - the update index responses with "added":true, but the Index.getSucceeded() checks for status, always generating an NPE.

-This churn is evident in the 0.1.0 library that removes the check for status and acknowledged and then the 0.1.1 added part of the check back in.
+This churn is evident in the 0.1.0 library that commented out the check for status and acknowledged and then the 0.1.1 added part of the check back in.